rust-lang/book/second-edition/src/ch04-03-slices.md

 This function, `first_word`, has a `&String` as a parameter.
 We don’t want ownership, so this is fine.
 But what should we return?
 We don’t really have a way to talk about *part* of a string.
 However, we could return the index of the end of the word.
-Let’s try that as shown in Listing 4-5:
+Let’s try that, as shown in Listing 4-7:

 <span class="filename">Filename: src/main.rs</span>